Karma3Labs/rs-eigentrust/README.md

     * This will later be designed/implemented, e.g. using mechanisms such as [VC Revocation List](https://w3c-ccg.github.io/vc-status-rl-2020/) and/or
       [VC Ethr Revocation](https://spherity.github.io/vc-ethr-revocation-registry/).

+#### Multiple stages

+It is possible to organize input data into multiple stages (such as "baseline", "sybil formation", "sybil attack", "community response/mitigation") and delineate adjacent stages so that each stage is guaranteed an output snapshot (which represents the state of the trust network before the next stage starts).
+Simply space the next stage (in terms of its first entry timestamp) by 10 minutes or more (600,000 microseconds in timestamp diff).
+The default interval can be adjusted by adding `--interval=milliseconds` flag to the `snap-score-computer` run in the test script.

 #### Pre-trust file